FairChan/Hotel-FrontDesk-System-In-AIT103/README.md

 ❗️For successfully using the system, there is something you need to pay attention to:

-1.Change the absolute path in Hotel.py(I have made marks in the python file)
+1.Change the absolute path in Hotel.py and recognize.py(I have made marks in the python file)

 2.To launch the program, you need type the command in the terminal